BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 claim as AWS deems appropriate, provided that AWS obtains your prior written consent (not to be unreasonably withheld) before entering into any settlement.

-**50.11.** Neither you nor your End Users will, or will attempt to, reverse engineer, disassemble, or decompile AI Services, or apply any other process or procedure to derive the source code or other underlying components (such as the model, model parameters, or model weights) or reproduce the training data of AI Services.
+**50.11.** Neither you nor your End Users will, or will attempt to, extract or derive underlying components, including any model, model parameters, or model weights or reproduce the training data of AI Services.

 **50.12.
 Amazon Bedrock.** The following terms apply to Amazon Bedrock: